 Greater Victoria

 Elise is an enthusiastic, warm, and playful registered clinical counsellor who approaches client relationships with reverence, humility, and care.
-Elise offers a flexible and integrative approach to counselling (Narrative, Experiential, Solutions-focused, CBT), and she infuses her personality and sense of humour into her client work.
+Elise offers a flexible and integrative approach to counselling (Narrative, Experiential, Solutions-focused, CBT, etc.), and she infuses her personality and sense of humour into her client work.

 Elise has years of experience facilitating outdoor adventure activities, leadership programs, and therapy groups with kids, teens, and adults.
-She has also worked in community health for over a decade, and has assisted others as they navigate illness, addiction, and mental-health concerns.
+She also worked in community health for over a decade, and has assisted others as they navigate illness and mental-health concerns.
 These experiences provided Elise with many opportunities to develop meaningful relationships with individuals from diverse backgrounds and cultures.
+Supporting Indigenous clients is a priority for Elise because much of her own healing journey was made possible through her lived experiences in community.
+She wishes to reciprocate the support and care that she received, and she is FNHA registered.

-As someone who has personally found healing through her relationship with the non-human natural world, Elise acknowledges the therapeutic power of being in relationship with nature.
+Elise has a deeply felt sense of the therapeutic power of being in relationship with nature.
 In her work, she intends to team up with nature as co-facilitator to cultivate a carefully attuned relationship with each unique client and family unit.

 Isla & Halle (left to right)

-Halle (10 years) and Isla (2 years) are lovable and curious goofballs who enjoy exploring beaches and forests, chewing on sticks, and cuddling.
+Halle (11 years) and Isla (3 years) are lovable and curious goofballs who enjoy exploring beaches and forests, chewing on sticks, and cuddling.
 Both Halle and Isla are great with kids, and they have very soft fur.
-They do not bark, but Halle might bark a occasionally to tell you that she wants to play!
+They do not bark, but Halle might bark occasionally to tell you that she wants to play!

 Sarah Johnston (she/her) – MC, RCC – Registered Clinical Counsellor